konchasu/RGB_hexagram_tutorial/README.md

 1. Normalized
 2. Mapped to RGB channels
-3. Positioned on the hexagram
+3. Positioned on the RGB Hexagram
 4. Visualized as frequency distributions
 5. Percentage calculations for each Area